wrgr/cppbook/assignments.md

 ### Core Assignment 24 -  Common App Essay #1 Revision 2

+Please revise your essay, based on the detailed feedback you received from the essay/resume review process (required), as well as additional feedback from your mentor (optional).

+**General Revision Instructions**

+For your next essay revision, be sure to incorporate feedback from your mentor and other volunteers.
+You can find the feedback by revisiting your previous revision on the webapp.
+Clicking on the magnifying glass icon next to your previous revision will allow you to view the essay; notice that there are now a few more tabs with individualized feedback just for you.
+Be sure to review the marked up essay as well as the Essay Review Sheet.
+Email Liem if you are having trouble with viewing your essay feedback.

+After you've read the feedback, you're required to consider incorporating the suggestions from your reviewers into your next revision for an even more polished essay.
+Typically you'll have at least two reviewers per essay.
+This is by design so that your essay is reviewed with multiple perspectives.
+Be sure to address all the suggestions you received from the reviewed essay and review sheet.
+If you happen to see conflicting suggestions from two different reviewers, use your best judgement and choose the suggestion that makes the most sense to you.  *The essay belongs to you, so you are allowed to discard feedback if it isn't true to you or your voice.
+If you disregard lots of suggestions, be sure to let us know why on the essay/resume review sheet so that we know you considered everything and chose a different direction.*

+Remember, your next revision must be significantly different (and better) than the prior one.
+Before you turn in the essay, briefly compare the two revisions, if they are very similar, you have not make enough improvements!
+Don't forget to keep track of your major changes at the end of your essay as required by the template.

+If you decide you don't like your topic at all, that's ok!
+But please check with us, first, so we can help guide you.
+If you did not complete your earlier draft on time, please check with us about how to proceed.

 #### [](#ca025)

 ### Core Assignment 25 - Activities and Honors List